bnjnrthrp/CS5001-Final-Project/README.md

 elif title[:3] in PTT_EVENT:
     event_code = title[4:]
     title = title[:3]
+# Some classes will share a code with the above
 elif title in MISNOMER_CLASSES:
     event_code = title
     title = 'LAB'